Chapter 32. Environmental Matters

 District Offices or the Airport

-Division, within their jurisdiction, on
+Division, within his/her jurisdiction,

-the preparation of NEPA documents and
+on the preparation of NEPA documents and

 Federal Aviation Regulation Part 150